-2. Sub-Constituency representation
+1. Sub-Constituency Representation

-- a) The Supporting Countries understand that: - i.
-The sub-constituency encourages diversity in terms of gender and nationalities. - ii.
-Each country is represented at the senior level by one individual per country. - iii.
-Board Members from their sub-constituency are senior representatives of their governments, which are demonstrably giving financial, political, or technical support to EITI implementation, and who comply with the Guidance on Financial Contributions from Supporting Countries. - b) The Supporting Countries are currently made up of three sub-subconstituencies: - Group 1: Australia, Canada, Japan, United States of America; - ii.
-Group 2: European Union, France, Germany, Italy, Netherlands, Switzerland; - Group 3: Belgium, Denmark, Finland, Norway, Sweden, United Kingdom. - c) The Supporting Countries will ensure that their sub-subconstituency Board Members (three Primary and three Alternate) align their Board Committee service to ensure that the subconstituency is represented by two Board Members on every standing EITI Board Committee.1
+- (a) The Supporting Countries understand that: - (i) the sub-constituency encourages diversity in terms of gender and nationalities. - (ii) each country is represented at the senior level by one individual per country. - (iii) Board Members from their sub-constituency are senior representatives of their governments, which are demonstrably giving financial, political, or technical support to EITI implementation, and who comply with the Guidance on Financial Contributions from Supporting Countries. - (b) The Supporting Countries are currently made up of three sub-sub-constituencies: - (i) Group 1: Australia, Canada, Japan, United States of America; - (ii) Group 2: European Union, France, Germany, Italy, Netherlands, Switzerland; - (iii) Group 3: Belgium, Denmark, Finland, Norway, Sweden, United Kingdom. - (c) The Supporting Countries will ensure that their sub-sub-constituency Board Members (three Primary and three Alternate) align their Board Committee service to ensure that the sub-constituency is represented by two Board Members on every standing EITI Board Committee.1

-3. Sub-sub-constituencies
+2. Sub-sub-constituencies

-- a) The Supporting Countries understand that each sub-subconstituency has its own policies for the selection of Board Members, the replacement of Board Members with alternates, and minimum attendance: - i.
-For Group 1: - A. The non-European sub-sub-constituency makes decisions on a consensus basis.
-Members of the sub-sub-constituency have adopted a longstanding practice of deciding together nominees for the Board representation as well as Alternate representation. - B. There has been a rotation of Board Members at the triennial Members Meeting. - C. The Board Member consults sub-constituency members on the agenda of Board meetings and integrates their views into his/her interventions. - D. Board Members are expected to attend and participate, or in exceptional circumstances, to be represented by the Alternate Board Member, in all Board meetings during their tenure. - E. Both the Primary and Alternate Board Members are expected to be a member of at least one standing EITI Board Committee, in alignment with the subconstituency's other four Board Members and alternates, and to participate in as many Committee meetings as possible.
+(a) The Supporting Countries understand that each sub-sub-constituency has its own policies for the selection of Board Members, the replacement of Board Members with alternates, and minimum attendance:

+(i) For Group 1:

+A. The non-European sub-sub-constituency makes decisions on a consensus basis.
+Members of the sub-sub-constituency have adopted a longstanding practice of deciding together nominees for the Board representation as well as Alternate representation.